patternfly/patternfly-react/packages/react-core/src/components/Label/examples/Label.md

 You can also customize any Label's close button aria-label as this example shows with `closeBtnAriaLabel`.

-Note: Screen reader accessibility for the editable label is still in development.

 ```js isBeta
 import React from 'react';
 import { Label } from '@patternfly/react-core';